American Heart Association: 2012–present: Recent events and activities

+In 2012, the AHA renewed its focus on hands-only CPR by carrying out a national campaign to educate more people on how to perform this method.
+Jennifer Coolidge was a spokesperson for the campaign.

 It also carried out a campaign in 2012 to educate more people on how to carry out hands-only CPR.
 The 2012 campaign, which began in New York City, had Jennifer Coolidge as the spokesperson.

 In 2013, the American Heart Association issued a joint guideline recognizing obesity as a disease and recommending its treatment by weight loss.

 In 2014, the American Heart Association issued its first guidelines for preventing strokes in women.
+Just as heart attack systems differ between men and women, men and women also face different stroke risks.
+For women, the guidelines for preventing strokes focus on factors such as birth control, pregnancy, and depression.

 In 2015, the American Heart Association officially endorsed the Tobacco 21 campaign, urging local, state and national governments to raise the tobacco and nicotine sales age from 18 to 21.

+In 2016, the American Heart Association, Verily Life Sciences, and AstraZeneca invested $75 million in the One Brave Idea program.
+The money was awarded to institutions researching new biomarkers, such as genetic and molecular factors, that put individuals at risk for atherosclerosis.
+It was hoped that the research would help the AHA reach its goals of increasing cardiovascular health by 20% and reducing cardiovascular mortality by 20% by 2020.

+In 2017, the American Heart Association, the American College of Cardiology, and nine other groups redefined high blood pressure for the first time in fourteen years.
+Under the new guidelines, the high blood pressure reading is 130 over 80, a change from the old 140 over 80.
+The change was made in recognition of the risk of heart disease, disability, and death faced by those with blood pressures at 130 over 80.
+The organization said that they hoped by identifying cardiovascular risks earlier, more people would be able to address the health risks through lifestyle changes instead of medication.

 In 2018, the American Heart Association and American College of Cardiology issued new guidelines for clinicians on the management of cholesterol as a way to reduce risk for heart attack and stroke.
 Newly included in the guidelines is a recommendation to use coronary artery calcium score if healthcare providers are having difficulty deciding if a patient could benefit from statin medications or should focus solely on lifestyle modifications.
 The cholesterol guidelines were last updated in 2013.

 In 2020 and 2021, the annual flagship meeting of the organization was held virtually owing to the COVID-19 pandemic and resumed as an in-person conference in 2022.